 - Shayne Ramsay, Chair of the Crown Corporation Employers’ Association (CCEA)

-- Fernando Coelho, Chair of the Community Social Services Employers’ Association (CSSEA)
+- Rod Santiago, Chair of the Community Social Services Employers’ Association (CSSEA)

 - Bobbi Sadler, Deputy Minister & Head of the BC Public Service Agency, Ministry of Finance